Chapter 8.3 – Port Coordination and Cooperation

 Cross-border mergers of port authorities are rare.
 The formation of Copenhagen Malmo Port (CMP) was the first cross-border merger in Europe.
 One of the main drivers behind the merger between the Danish port of Copenhagen and the Swedish port of Malmo was realizing the fixed Oresund link between Denmark and Sweden, basically wiping out all short-distance ferry activity between both ports.
 Another cross-border merger is the creation of North Sea Port following the 2017 merger between Ghent Port Authority in Belgium and Zeeland Seaports (Terneuzen and Flushing) in the Netherlands.

 In addition to full port authority integration schemes, far-reaching port alliances are emerging.
-Examples include the Northwest Seaport Alliance between Seattle and Tacoma in the US and the structural cooperation platform HAROPA in France involving the seaports of Le Havre and Rouen and the inland port of Paris.
+Examples include the Northwest Seaport Alliance between Seattle and Tacoma in the US, and the structural cooperation platform HAROPA in France, which involves the seaports of Le Havre and Rouen, as well as the inland port of Paris.
 The latter turned into a fully-fledged merger in mid-2021.

-Port authority mergers can result from a decision or policy imposed by the national, regional, or provincial government (top-down such as in Italy or China) or be initiated by the port authorities themselves (bottom-up).
+Port authority mergers can result from a decision or policy imposed by the national, regional, or provincial government (top-down, such as in Italy or China) or be initiated by the port authorities themselves (bottom-up).
 Compulsory or voluntary top-down mergers are thus mainly driven by (national) policies.
-The core goal is to reduce the administrative burden and the recurrent jurisdiction overlap when port authorities are in proximity.
+The core goal is to reduce the administrative burden and recurring jurisdictional overlap when port authorities are in proximity.
 The merged entity is expected to be more effective.
-Bottom-up mergers are more a response to market pressure, inter-firm ties (global terminal networks, vertically integrated carriers), and common threats or market challenges.
-The Rhine-Scheldt Delta region in Belgium and the Netherlands provides a good example of bottom-up mergers between port authorities.
+Bottom-up mergers are more of a response to market pressure, inter-firm ties (such as global terminal networks of vertically integrated carriers), and common threats or market challenges.
+The Rhine-Scheldt Delta region serves as a notable example of bottom-up mergers among port authorities.

-The percentage of port authorities that are responsible for the managing of more than one port is increasing.
+The percentage of port authorities that are responsible for managing more than one port is increasing.
 This is evident in both commercial and cruise ports.
 The number of European port authorities that govern more than one port increased from 38% of the total in 2011 to 46% in 2016.
-In the second-biggest cruise region of the world, the Meditteranean and its adjoining seas, the percentage of Mediterranean cruise ports where the responsible authority governs more than one port reaches almost 30% of the total.
+In the second-largest cruise region in the world, the Mediterranean and its surrounding seas, the percentage of Mediterranean cruise ports where the responsible authority governs more than one port reaches almost 30% of the total.

 There are numerous possible drivers for port authority mergers, including:

-• To avoid duplication of facilities and unnecessary competition through a more comprehensive planning process that rationalizes the use of assets of the merged authorities.
+• To avoid duplication of facilities and unnecessary competition, a more comprehensive planning process is needed that rationalizes the use of assets of the merged authorities.
 Recognizing that land use planning and rationalization of existing terminals often become political in locally controlled ports, the merger of the cargo operations of the Ports of Seattle and Tacoma purposely avoided some of these challenges, focusing instead on challenges faced in governance.
 The creation of the Liaoning port group in Northeastern China provides another example.
 Dalian and Yingkou separately undertook strategies to maximize their competitive position against each other.
 These strategies included integrating terminals within their jurisdiction, developing relationships with inland ports, promoting port-related industries, and working with shipping companies on financing infrastructure.
-As these strategies did not reduce over competition between Dalian and Yingkou, a second round of integration was implemented by China Merchants Holding.
-Competition between Japanese and Korean ports for trans-pacific cargo has prompted the Japanese government to create port alliances within key bays in Japan, such as the Osaka Bay (Ports of Osaka and Kobe).
+As these strategies did not reduce overcompetition between Dalian and Yingkou, a second round of integration was implemented by China Merchants Holding.
+Competition between Japanese and Korean ports for trans-Pacific cargo has prompted the Japanese government to form port alliances within key bays in Japan, such as Osaka Bay (comprising the Ports of Osaka and Kobe).

 • To respond to mounting market and financial pressures and opportunities.
-For example, consolidation among the ocean carriers has brought pressure on individual ports to make investments to handle larger ships and remain competitive, while port sustainability and energy transition present unique opportunities for merged ports.
+For example, consolidation among ocean carriers has put pressure on individual ports to invest in handling larger ships and remain competitive.
+Meanwhile, port sustainability and the energy transition present unique opportunities for merged ports.
 Corporatized port authorities might resort to mergers to improve their financial status.

 While port authority mergers have become a clear trend, many attempts have failed.
 For example, the adjacent ports of Los Angeles and Long Beach never succeeded in merging despite several attempts.
-This case shows the necessity of having a transparent process involving all stakeholders, and economic studies that identify clear benefits to both sides.
-A failed merger is not necessarily a negative outcome as it may force each port to behave more strategically, enhancing their performance.
+This case highlights the importance of a transparent process that involves all stakeholders and economic studies that clearly demonstrate benefits to both parties.
+A failed merger is not necessarily a negative outcome, as it may prompt each port to behave more strategically, thereby enhancing their performance.

-• Administrative and cognitive borders at the national, provincial, even local level underline differences in port governance models in terms of socio-economic effects on decision-making (political and commercial) combined with top-down government interference.
+• Administrative and cognitive borders at the national, provincial, and even local level underline differences in port governance models in terms of socio-economic effects on decision-making (political and commercial), combined with top-down government interference.
 Cross-border mergers are challenging to match with national or regional port policy.

 • Unfounded pressure on ports to specialize their activities after a proposed merger.